 The organization acquired iDEal Technologias y Compania Lta. from iDE Global on March 1, 2018.
 Subsequent to the purchase of iDEal Technologias y Compania Lta., the organization decided to write down the investment to \$1 due to operating losses by iDEal Technologias y Compania Lta.
 The write down amount was \$205,792.
-The organization also wrote off a portion of the current accounts receivable due from iDEal Technologias y Compania Lta. for \$156,945 (\$120,946 in 2018).
+The organization also wrote off a portion of the current accounts receivable due from iDEal Technologias y Compania Lta. for \$nil for 2020 (\$156,945 in 2019).